Stephen Adams (businessman): Philanthropy

-As of 2017, Adams serves on the board of visitors for the Yale School of Music.
-The Adams Family Foundation, founded by Adams and his wife, Denise, has made grants to a variety of educational institutions including Yale University, Stanford University, Westmont College, the Lyme Academy College of Fine Arts and The Blake School.
-Adams gave a $100 million gift to the Yale School of Music, the largest single contribution in the school's 108-year history to that point.
-Adams funded the construction of the Adams Center for Musical Arts at Yale University and was dedicated in a ceremony officiated by Yale President Peter Salovey, on February 16, 2017.
+The Adams Family Foundation, founded by Adams and his wife, Denise, has made grants to a variety of educational institutions including Yale University, Stanford University, Westmont College, the Lyme Academy College of Fine Arts, and The Blake School.
+Adams donated $100 million to the Yale School of Music in 2005, the largest single contribution in the school's history to that point.
+Adams made the school tuition-free, joined the board, and funded the construction of the Adams Center for Musical Arts, which was dedicated in a 2017 ceremony officiated by Yale President Peter Salovey.
+After being diagnosed with Parkinson's disease, Adams donated the Yale Neuroscience Center.

 Awards

 Adams was selected to receive the Arbuckle Award from Stanford University's Graduate School of Business in 2006.
 In 2009, Adams received the Yale Medal, the highest award bestowed by the Yale Alumni Association.

 Personal life

-Adams is married to his fourth wife, the former Denise Rhea.
+Adams was married to his fourth wife, the former Denise Rhea.
 He has four sons from his first marriage to the late Virginia Susan Ridgway: Stephen Marcus, Mark Charles, Kent Ridgway, and Scott Learned Adams.
 Ridgway was the granddaughter of John Ridgway, co-founder of IDS (now known as Ameriprise Financial).
 Ameriprise Financial is a Fortune 200 company with a market capitalization of $21 billion.
 The Ridgway family sold their interest in IDS to American Express in 1984 for $600 million.
-IDS/American Express subsequently was renamed American Express Financial Advisers, and subsequently was spun off by American Express as its own publicly-traded company in 2005, and renamed Ameriprise Financial.
-The company's flagship corporate headquarters, the IDS Centre, is the tallest building in Minneapolis, Minnesota, designed by Phillip Johnson and completed in 1974, though it no longer houses Ameriprise's corporate headquarters.
-Adams lives in Roxbury, Connecticut; Healdsburg, California; Big Timber, Montana; and Saint Emilion (Bordeaux), France.
+IDS/American Express subsequently was renamed American Express Financial Advisers, and subsequently was spun off by American Express as its own publicly traded company in 2005, and renamed Ameriprise Financial.
+The company's flagship corporate headquarters, the IDS Centre, is the tallest building in Minneapolis, Minnesota, designed by Phillip Johnson and completed in 1974, although it no longer houses Ameriprise's corporate headquarters.
+Adams lived in Roxbury, Connecticut; Healdsburg, California; Big Timber, Montana; and Saint Emilion (Bordeaux), France.

+He died at his home in Roxbury on March 14, 2024, at the age of 86.